andersonopt/website/content/blog/product-release-notes-4-15-20.md

 Automatically create a PDF report for a project with one parcel per page and automated image labeling and image details.

 * From the map, select 'menu'
-* Click 'Report'
+* Click 'report' in the dropdown list

 ![](/images/Report_Menu.png)

-* Select the new 'Automated project report' option.
-(To access the original report settings/customization options, select 'Custom report').
+* Select the (new) 'Automated project report' option.
+(To access the original report settings/customization options, select 'Custom report')
 * Click 'Run project report'

   ![](/images/Automated_Project_Report.png)